akshaybengani/Python-tutorials/README.md

         print(line)
 # From: Akshay Bengani

-# From : Shivank Gautam
+# From: Shivank Gautam

-# From : Yash
+# From: Yash

 ```
 ## Blank Lines in the print statement